Variance-based regularization with convex objectives

 \subsection{Invariance properties}

-Before closing our discussion of the valuable properties of variance-regularized estimators, we mention in passing that the robust regularization~\eqref{eqn:robust-risk} technique enjoys a number of invariance properties.
+The robust regularization~\eqref{eqn:robust-risk} technique enjoys a number of invariance properties.
 Standard regularization techniques (such as $\ell_1$- and $\ell_2$-regularization), which generally regularize a parameter toward a particular point in the parameter space, do not.
-While we leave deeper discussion of these issues to other work, we make two observations, which apply when $\Theta = \R^d$ is unconstrained.
-Throughout, we let $\robsol \in \argmin_\theta \risk_n(\theta, \mc{P}_n)$ denote the robust-regularized empirical solution.
+While we leave deeper discussion of these issues to future work, we make two observations, which apply when $\Theta = \R^d$ is unconstrained.
+Throughout, we let $\robsol \in \argmin_\theta \risk_n(\theta, \mc{P}_n)$ denote the robustly regularized empirical solution.